explicit09/LINK-X/docs/README.md

-# LINK-X1 Documentation
+# LEARN-X Documentation

-Welcome to the LINK-X1 project documentation.
-This directory contains all technical documentation, guides, and architectural information for the LINK-X1 learning platform.
+Welcome to the LEARN-X project documentation.
+This directory contains all technical documentation, guides, and architectural information for the LEARN-X learning platform.

 ## 📚 Documentation Structure